Open Standard / V0.3 / MIT License

 Three scopes.
 One document.

 Signals are published at Merchant, Offer, or Item scope.
-An agent comparing the same product across two sellers can read merchant-level confidence, SKU-level performance, and item-level attributes — all from a single endpoint.
+An agent comparing the same product across two sellers can read entity-level performance, SKU-level data, and item-level attributes — all from a single endpoint.

 Premise